Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 His professional interest include equal access to information, intellectual freedom, digital and technology based services, 21st century literacies, and making libraries a key component in the ever changing climate of information and communication.
 Outside of libraryland he is a triathlete, cycling enthusiast, Pilates instructor, and coffee shop frequenter.

-Terence Huwe, Director of Lilbrary and Information Resources, Institute for Research on Labor and Employment, University of California - Berkeley
+Terence Huwe, Director of Library and Information Resources, Institute for Research on Labor and Employment, University of California - Berkeley

 Terence K. Huwe is Director of Library and Information Resources at the Institute for Research on Labor and Employment, at the University of California, Berkeley.
 He oversees print collections, all Web administration for the Institute, and manages the production of the Institute’s eScholarship (http://repositories.cdlib.org/iir) working papers.
+He is also in charge of IT/Desktop support services and secure data license managemnet at IRLE.
 He has been a presenter at Internet Librarian USA, Internet Librarian International (London) and Computers in Libraries (Washington, DC).
 In July 2005, he was a keynoter at AusWeb ’05, a W3 consortium conference sponsored by Southern Cross University, in Australia.
-Since 2002, he has been a Columnist with Computers in Libraries magazine (http://www.infotoday.com/cilmag), covering Digital Library Issues, and has also been a frequent contributor to ONLINE magazine (http://www.infotoday.com/online).
+Since 2002, he has been a Columnist with Computers in Libraries magazine (https://www.infotoday.com/cilmag), covering Digital Library Issues, and has also been a frequent contributor to ONLINE and ONLINE SEARCHER magazines (https://www.infotoday.com).
+He is currently a member of John Wiley & Sons' North American Advisory Board.

 Melissa Jacobs-Israel, Coordinator, Office of Library Services, New York City Department of Education and New York City School Library System